holidayextras/culture/accessibility-best-practices.md

 </select>
 ```

-Placeholder text (a default vaule in the field) should **not** be used instead of a separate `label` element.
+Placeholder text (a default value in the field) should **not** be used instead of a separate `label` element.
 Placeholders are cleared on focus and often not announced at all by screen readers or other assistive technology.

 ### Hidden labels